-Fancy dress costume hire in Sydney
+The best costume shops in Sydney

 You’ll feel like you’ve stepped into the dress up box of your dreams when you enter the Wardrobe.
 The store’s bright pink interiors are home to over 30,000 individual pieces of costuming.
 On site they have a tailoring room used to customise costumes and create one-off pieces for local theatre ensembles and school productions.
-Each year, the team of super-friendly theatre buffs, seamstresses and creatives head to the USA for the mega Halloween tradeshows where they find inspiration and trends for the following year.
-They often buy base costumes and embellish them, so you won’t be stuck in the same Alice in Wonderland costume as the other guys/girls at the party.
-When you hire an outfit you get head-to-toe styling rather than a one-size-fits-all option.
-This is particularly great for intricate costumes like elaborate steampunk outfits and OTT period pieces.

 Tucked away in a Surry Hills sidestreet is the little costume treasure chest known as Snog the Frog.
 After entering their garage door you are surrounded by a collection of ridiculous celebrity masks.
 Upstairs is a small retail area but the real winner here are the hire costumes – especially their celebrity and character costumes.
-Most full costumes are around $70 to hire but you can easily hire bits and pieces and combine them with items from home to create a costume.
-The strength of Snog the Frog is that it doesn’t take itself too seriously and that’s the attitude to take when you go in there.
-The staff are really friendly and helpful so they can turn you into pretty much whoever you want to be in seconds.
-While their costumes may not be the best quality you will be sure to have a great time dressing up in the shop and likely to make a few people laugh at the party.

 This party shop has more balloons than we’ve ever seen in one spot before.
 They’ve also got copious sweets for candy bars, glow sticks galore and plenty of knick-knacks for themed parties.
 While the two-floor shop brings its A-game on the decorations front, the costume selection isn’t as comprehensive.
-There are plenty of options – from Minions to devils – but most are quite expensive and not top quality.
-There are, however, a great selection of special FX make-up transfers and contacts lenses.